 What is funded

-|Tree Type||Description||100% Standard Cost (£) (planting and three years of establishment)||Funding rate - 50% of Standard Cost (£)(planting and three years of establishment)|
+|Description||100% Standard Cost (£) (planting and 3 years of establishment)||Funding rate - 80% of Standard Cost (£)|

 Protection measures including the type of guard used must be appropriate for the planting location, but anything above those listed in the standard costs table will have to be funded separately as part of the match funding.
 You will be required to detail this information in the application form annex.

-Fund recipients should provide at least 50% match funding in the form of money or labour.
-The maximum funding rate has been calculated based on paying a 50% contribution towards the standard cost of a given item and the cost of establishment, such as weeding and watering.
-Where labour is used as match funding, this must be converted into a monetary value to be included in your application.
-You will be required to detail the sources of funding and their value obtained to confirm you have adequate funding to deliver the project.
-Please see thefor further details on what can be included in match funding.
+Fund recipients must provide 20% match funding in the form of money or labour.
+The funding rate has been calculated based on paying an 80% contribution towards the standard cost of a given item and the cost of establishment, such as weeding and watering.
+Sources of grant funding that are part of the Nature for Climate Fund, for example the Local Authority Treescape Fund and Trees Call to Action Fund cannot be used as match funding.
+Please refer to the Urban Tree Challenge Fund terms and conditions, for further details on what can be included in match funding.